mapnik/node-mapnik/examples/README.md

 * **tile**   - TMS style tileservers.
 Also includes PostGIS example.
 * **wms**		 - WMS servers
 * **memory_datasource** - rendering of native javascript objects using in memory features created up front
-* **js_datasource** - rendering of native javascript objects using callback approach (WARNING - does not work outside of main event loop)

 ## Other files